PrivateSky/dicontainer/README.md

     container.declareDependency(name, arr, callback)

 ## resolve
     /* Directly assign a value to the service.
-Tt can't be null!!!!
+It can't be null!!!!
     It will try to initialise other services depending on name.
     */
     container.resolve(name,value)